IanoNjuguna/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4. A script that creates an empty file called ```hello``` (4-empty)

 5. A script that adds execute permission to the owner of the file ```hello```.
 The file is in the working directory (5-execute)

+6. A script that adds execute permission to the owner and the group owner, and read permission to other users to the file ```hello```.
+The file is in the working directory (6-multiple_permissions)